How Should Electrical Cables Be Tied?

 Staples/Clips: Secure NM cables (e.g., Romex) to studs, spaced per NEC 334.30 to prevent strain.

-For example, in a residential panel, neatly tied NM cables with staples ensure accessibility to receptacles and junction boxes (NEC 314.29), while commercial data centers use trays and J-hooks for organized, inspectable runs.
+For example, in a residential panel, neatly tied NM cables secured with staples per the NM securing/support rules help maintain accessibility to junction boxes (see NEC 334.30 and general box accessibility requirements in Article 314), while commercial data centers typically use cable trays and listed supports for organized, inspectable runs (NEC 392).

 Ensuring Compliance with NEC Cable Management Standards